Indonesia’s new capital Nusantara draws more investor interest after Prabowo presidential win

-SINGAPORE - Investor interest in Indonesia’s proposed new capital Nusanta has been renewed, following official results that confirmed defence minister Prabowo Subianto will be the country’s next president.
+SINGAPORE - Investor interest in Indonesia’s proposed new capital Nusantara has been renewed, following official results that confirmed Defence Minister Prabowo Subianto will be the country’s next president.

-Much of it is coming from Singapore, according to Mr Bambang Susantono, head of the Nusantara National Capital Authority, the cabinet-level agency tasked with managing and developing the future capital.
+Much of the foreign investor interest has come from Singapore, according to Mr Bambang Susantono, head of the Nusantara National Capital Authority, the Cabinet-level agency tasked with managing and developing the future capital.

-In his election campaign, President-elect Prabowo promised to continue the development of Nusantara, which was the brainchild of outgoing president Joko Widodo.
+In his election campaign, Indonesian President-elect Prabowo promised to continue the development of Nusantara, which was the brainchild of outgoing Indonesian President Joko Widodo.

 “After the election, I could see the euphoria, some positive energy (for investment),” Mr Bambang told The Straits Times on the sidelines of the Indonesia-Singapore Business Forum 2024 held at the Hilton Singapore Orchard on March 27.

-“I think it’s very clear that we have continuity and sustainability (for the Nusantara project).
-And the president-elect has visited us, he has also put his confidence in the project,” said Mr Bambang, a trained civil engineer and economist.
+Mr Bambang, a trained civil engineer and economist, added: “I think it’s very clear that we have continuity and sustainability (for the Nusantara project).
+And the President-elect has visited us, he has also put his confidence in the project.”

+He will step down in October after a decade in office.
+He made the drive to modernise the nation’s infrastructure a hallmark of his administration.

-President-elect Prabowo – whose Vice-President, Gibran Rakabuming Raka, is Mr Widodo’s son – pledged to continue the policies of the Jokowi administration, riding the tacit support of the popular incumbent to win almost 60 per cent of the ballots cast.
+President-elect Prabowo pledged to continue the policies of the Jokowi administration, riding the tacit support of the popular incumbent to win almost 60 per cent of the ballots cast.
+His incoming Vice-President, Mr Gibran Rakabuming Raka, is Mr Widodo’s son.

-Mr Bambang said the Nusantara Capital Authority has received 369 letters of intent from interested investors to date, with most of these non-binding documents originating in Singapore.
+Mr Bambang said the Nusantara Capital Authority has received 369 letters of intent from interested investors to date, with most of the foreign investor pledges originating from Singapore.

+He also said there are a “couple” of Singapore companies which have shown greater commitment beyond the written pledges.

 He said many delegations have asked to visit the site, from countries like Kazakhstan, Malaysia and Finland.